Velocidex/velociraptor-web/content/docs/user-interface/artifacts/_index.md

 2. The `description` section contains a human readable description of the purpose of this artifact, how it works and when to use it.
-The description section is searchable in the GUI so you should provide enough context there to assist a user in selcting this artifact.
+The description section is searchable in the GUI so you should provide enough context there to assist a user in selecting this artifact.

 2. The `parameters` section is a list of parameters provided to the artifact.
 When the user selects this artifact in the GUI, they are